 Scripps Peers is graduate peer mentorship program designed to set each incoming PhD and MS student up with a more experienced student.
-Thanks to a generous grant from the UCSD Office of Graduate Studies, the program has been expanded and extended.
+Thanks to a generous grant from the UCSD Graduate Division, the program has been expanded and extended.
 The program has four main goals:

 - To increase student retention: Scripps Peers was first conceived as an initiative to increase the passing rate of the first year departmental exams, but a persistent mentor-mentee relationship will be beneficial to both parties throughout their careers here.
 Fostering more student connections is a positive end in and of itself.

 - To reinforce the student safety net: The peer mentor can serve as another point of interaction for graduate students who have social networks of widely varying sizes and strengths.
 This can help ensure that no student “falls through the cracks.”